Fairfield West: Recreational areas

 The Endeavour Sports Reserve, located near the confluence of Orphan School Creek and Green Valley Creek, is a large floodlit urban park and a sports ground that features shared soccer, cricket, league and hockey fields, and four tennis courts.
 The vegetation along the creek side has been identified by the NSW National Parks and Wildlife Service as a Cumberland Plain Endangered Ecological Community.
 The narrow woodland strip, which border the creek, feature a walking/cycling path, and are dominated by Eucalyptus moluccana and Eucalyptus tereticornis trees.
+Bukater Park is a passive neighbourhood park comprising open grassland with scattered mature eucalyptus trees and other shade trees, providing local open space for informal recreation and passive leisure within a residential setting.
+Gethsemane Park is a passive recreation park fronting the Cumberland Highway, comprising open grassed areas with scattered mature eucalypt trees and a shared pedestrian path.
 Although not in the suburb, Brenan Park is adjacent to the northeastern vicinity of Fairfield West.

 Demographics

 At the 2021 census, there were 12,981 residents in Fairfield West.

 The most common ancestries were Vietnamese (17.7%), Assyrian (11.9%), Chinese (8.8%), Australian (8.4%) and English (8.4%).

 38.1% of people were born in Australia.
 The next most common countries of birth were Iraq (18.0 %), Vietnam (12.7%),Syria (4.7%), Cambodia (2.9%) and Lebanon (1.3%).

 In Fairfield West 23.0% of people spoke only English at home.
 Other languages spoken at home included Vietnamese (18.9%), Assyrian Neo-Aramaic (11.4%), Arabic (11.2%), Chaldean Neo-Aramaic (6.3%) and Spanish (3.0%).
 If both the Assyrian and Chaldean varieties were combined, then Neo-Aramaic (Sureth) will be the second most common spoken language at 17.7%.

 The top responses for religious affiliation were Catholic (35.1%), Buddhism (14.5%), No Religion (12.8%), Unstated (7.1%) and Assyrian Church of the East (6.0%).
 The majority of dwellings (88.3%) were separate houses, with the remainder of dwellings being semi-detached or townhouses.